The Footprints I Didn’t Leave

 The panicked grasp to recognize the faceless person I was talking to, the

-Whispering eyes, starting at me from
+Whispering eyes, staring at me from

 Loved ones who were once not strangers.